nanvenomous/optic/readme.md

 # (o)ptic

 A generic web extension to [net/http](https://pkg.go.dev/net/http)

-Optic focuses on simplifying the i/o data exchange portion of your service, by abstracting the web portion
+Optic helps you call backend functions from your frontend by sending a regular go struct and recieving a struct back

 It is especially useful when making requests to a go service from a go client (WASM app, cli, tui ...)